A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Related work

 \subsubsection{Quantile regression: remarks for cyber-risk assessment}

-Both the linear and regression models rely on assumptions that may be unverifiable in real datasets: unbalanced classes, deviations from normality, and lack of complete knowledge of the space of potential vulnerabilities (unknown ones or $0$-days) can reduce the effectiveness of regression methods the aforementioned regression methods.
-Regarding linear regression, even for quantitative responses, severe deviations from the normality assumption of the residuals invalidate the use of linear regression (see the discussion in Subsection \ref{subsec: descriptive analysis}); as for ordered logit, in the following (see the last paragraph in Section \ref{sec: discussion}), we will see that the observed behaviour in simulations generated from such a generalised linear model highly deviates from the corresponding outcomes obtained from real data.
-In the specific cybersecurity domain, such hypotheses may actually be not verifiable, due to the already mentioned confidentiality and restrictions to data sharing.
-For this reason, it is appropriate to consider distribution-free approaches to make the analysis more robust against violations of statistical assumptions, leading to quantile regression \citep{Koenker2001}.
+Both the OrdReg and the LinReg models rely on assumptions that may be unverifiable in real datasets: unbalanced classes, deviations from normality, and a lack of complete knowledge of the space of potential vulnerabilities (unknown ones or $0$-days) may reduce the effectiveness of the aforementioned regression methods.
+In the cyber-domain, such hypotheses may actually not be verifiable due to the already-mentioned confidentiality and restrictions on data sharing.
+For this reason, we consider distribution-free approaches to make the analysis more robust against violations of statistical assumptions and concentrate on quantile regression \citep{Koenker2001}.

 Let $Q_{\tau}:=\inf_{y}\{y:\,\tau\leq F(y))$ be the $\tau$-th quantile of a random variable with cumulative distribution function (CDF) $F$.
-Quantile regression estimates $Q_{\tau}$ conditioning on $k$ regressors
+Quantile regression estimates $Q_{\tau}$ conditioning on $p$ regressors $\mathbf{X}$